-- BLS Instructor Essentials is the first step toward becoming an AHA Instructor and must be taken by all new instructors.
+- The BLS Instructor Essentials is the first step toward becoming an AHA Instructor and must be taken by all new instructors.

-Instructors aligned with the MGCCC AHA Training Center are considered independent contractors and at no time should they solicit MGCCC students, employees, use college property, or equipment to facilitate CPR classes outside of their contracted class dates.
+Instructors aligned with the MGCCC AHA Training Center are considered independent contractors and at no time should they solicit MGCCC students, employees, or use college property, or equipment to facilitate CPR classes outside of their contracted class dates.

 Note: MGCCC reserves the right to substitute instructors, change class schedules, and cancel programs due to insufficient enrollment or unforeseen circumstances.